CognizantQAHub/Cognizant-Intelligent-Test-Scripter-Helpdoc/README.md

 Clone the repo and run the command `mkdocs serve` in the cloned directory.

 The help will be up and running in [http://127.0.0.1:8000](http://127.0.0.1:8000)

+## Code of Conduct

+To provide clarity on what is expected of our members, Cognizant Intelligent Test Scripter has adopted the code of conduct defined by the Contributor Covenant.
+This document is used across many open source communities and we think it articulates our values well.
+For more, see the [Code of Conduct](CODE_OF_CONDUCT.md).

+## Contact

+If you have any queries on Cognizant Intelligent Test Scripter, please post your questions on [Cognizant ITS Google Group](https://groups.google.com/forum/#!forum/cognizant-intelligent-test-scripter).

+To ask specific questions on project development, to discuss future improvements or for any other technical detail, please join the [Cognizant ITS chat on Gitter](https://gitter.im/Cognizant-Intelligent-Test-Scripter).

+## License

+Cognizant Intelligent Test Scripter is licensed under [Apache License, Version 2.0](LICENSE)